FWGS/hlsdk-portable/README.md

 The official way to build Steam compatible games for Linux is through steam-runtime.

+*Note*: For RHEL-based distros you may be need to use system chroot or docker.

 Install schroot.
 On Ubuntu or Debian:

 ```